 Seven Springs is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Seven Springs, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-As is often the case in a small town, Seven Springs doesn't have a public transportation system that people use for their commute.
+Seven Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Seven Springs in 2022 was $23,644, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $94,576 for a family of four.